NirjanaBarua/Fiesta-Flavors/README.md

 2. Restricts access to the recipes page for unauthenticated users.

 # Technologies Used

-###
+### Frontend:
+- React
-Frontend: React, Tailwind CSS
+- Tailwind CSS

+### Backend:
-Backend: Firebase Authentication for login and registration
+- Firebase Authentication for login and registration